 Subdomain configuration from the Control Panel is available in beta, and subject to frequent updates and modifications without notice.

 A subdomain is a division of your domain that can be used to isolate your brands, or various types of traffic (transactional messages, marketing information, etc.).

 Let's take the example of the "mybrand.com" domain, that is used to send both transactional and marketing communications.
 In this situation, you can decide to set up two subdomains:

 - "info.mybrand.com" subdomain for your transactional communications (purchases confirmation, password reset, etc.),

 - "marketing.mybrand.com" subdomain for your prospecting emailings.

 By doing so, you will help preserve the reputation of your domain and other subdomains.
 For example, if the "marketing.mybrand.com" subdomains ended up being added to the block list by Internet Service Providers due to bad deliverability, this would prevent the whole "mybrand.com" domain and the "info.mybrand.com" subdomain from being added to the block list.

 Subdomain configuration methods

-Subdomain delegation allows you to delegate a sub-section of your domain (technically a "DNS zone") for use with Adobe Campaign.
+Subdomain configuration allows you to configure a sub-section of your domain (technically a "DNS zone") for use with Adobe Campaign.
 Available setup methods are: